dorbarker/cookbook/readme.md

 - Plot the cumulative number of genomes for a given species that have been uploaded to SRA over time
 - Remove positions with gaps from a multifasta alignment
+- Prepend the file basename to each header in a multifasta